Arthritis in Pets

 Joint cartilage protective medications

-Pentosan polysulphate (Cartrophen or Zydax) is a veterinary product that increases joint fluid production & increases blood supply to joint surfaces.
+There are many veterinary products that increase joint fluid production & increase blood supply to joint surfaces.
 The use of Pentosan polysulphate has been proven to slow the progression of arthritis and help control the pain associated with the disease.

-These products contain chondrotin or glucosamine which are the ‘building blocks’ of cartilage.
+These products contain chondroitin and or glucosamine which are the ‘building blocks’ of cartilage.
 Supplying inflamed joints with these ‘building blocks’ allows for constant production of healthy joint cartilage which in turn assists the joints to reduce inflammation and thus reduce pain.

 Acupuncture can be administered by specially trained veterinarians.
 This can often provide excellent results for arthritic patients, and is free from side effects and drugs.

-Anti-inflammatory drugs can also be used to help control the pain associated with arthritis.
+Anti-inflammatory medications can also be used to help control the pain associated with arthritis and are often used at the forefront of arthritic patients.
 They are best used to control acute pain and as an adjunct for management of chronic pain.
 Anti-inflammatories will not slow the progression of the disease, and are best used in combination with other modes of treatment.

 Advanced cell therapy

-Adicell or cryo-shot are therapies where fatty tissue is inserted into arthritic joints under anaesthetic.
+Stem cell therapies can be utilised and where fatty tissue is inserted into arthritic joints under anaesthetic.
 These therapies, while quite new, have been shown to have an anti-inflammatory effect on arthritic joints.

 There are a number of effective treatment options available for arthritis and it need not be a debilitating disease of old age.
 If you suspect your pet may be suffering from joint stiffness or pain, speak to your veterinarian about starting an arthritis management program that best suits your pets’ needs.